 “Going forward, Freddie Mac has an essential role to play in ensuring the Administration’s new Making Home Affordable program is a success.
 We are committed to taking a leadership role in this important initiative and to doing everything we can to keep millions of families in their homes,” said Freddie Mac Chairman John Koskinen.

-Perhaps analyst Paul Miller over at FBR put it best:
+Perhaps analyst Paul Miller over at FBR put it best to Bloomberg:

 “They want these guys to refi mortgages without new appraisals and to keep mortgage rates very low,” Miller said.
 “Those are not sound business decisions.
 They are being used as a public policy tool to save the housing market.
 That is just going to make it more difficult for them to be floated out as public companies down the road.”